Skip to content

 Pick EasyCast Studio

-You want recording, AI cleanup, show notes, clips, and RSS hosting in one place.
-You’d rather not glue a recorder + an editor + a host together.
+You want audio-first recording, AI cleanup, show notes, clips, and Podcast 2.0 RSS hosting in one place without paying for a broader video / webinar stack.

 Pick Riverside

-You record video-led shows with multiple guests every week, your editor depth and per-guest track separation matter most, and you already have a podcast host.
+You record video-led shows with multiple guests every week, editor depth and per-guest track separation matter most, and you want Riverside’s Mac/mobile apps, livestream, webinar, and included hosting tools.

 You’re recording a private internal feed and don’t need a directory listing or AI features at all — both tools are overkill.